LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/exercises/index.md

 originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: Rob Thomas
 reviewerGitHub: icre8FreeCode
-lastEditor: Courtney Frey # update any time edits are made after review
+lastEditor: Sally Steuterman # update any time edits are made after review
-lastEditorGitHub: speudusa # update any time edits are made after review
+lastEditorGitHub: gildedgardenia # update any time edits are made after review
-lastMod: 2023-05-18 # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-10-17 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## Getting Started: